mliamsinclair/PumpPals/README.md

 - Set up a working MongoDB cluster.
 - Create an Amazon S3 bucket and an IAM service worker with the necessary permissions.

+## Documentation

+For detailed documentation on this project, please refer to the [PumpPals Documentation](https://mliamsinclair.dev/assets/PumpPalsDocumentation-oQJvCSsV.pdf).

 ## Running the Application

 Once you have met all the prerequisites, follow these steps to run the application: